-This section provides information about what higher education institutions (HEI) should refer to us about a student and when.
-To make a referral please see the HEI Referral Guidance and use the HEI Referral Form.
+This section provides information about what higher education institutions (HEI) should notify us about a student and when.
+To let us know please use the referral form.

-If you are concerned that a student’s fitness to practise may be impaired, you should refer them to us.
+If you are concerned that a student’s fitness to practise may be impaired, you should notify us.

 You should do this even if the student is no longer enrolled on the course as they may enrol at another HEI or apply to work in a social care setting.

-You must refer a student to us if they:
+You must notify us about a student if they:

 - have their place on the course terminated on the grounds of misconduct or capability due to professional practice or health